Darkelf2024/Darkelf-Browser/DarkelfInstallationGuide.md

 ## Create a requirements.txt file with the following content:

- 1. PyQt5 - Latest
+1. PySide6
- 2. beautifulsoup4 - Latest
+2. PyQt6-WebEngine
- 3. requests - Latest
+3. beautifulsoup4
- 4. adblockparser - Latest
+4. requests
- 5. cryptography - Latest
+5. adblockparser
- 6. pycryptodome - Latest
+6. cryptography
- 7. pqcrypto - Latest
+7. pycryptodome
- 8. PyQtWebEngine - Latest
+8. pqcrypto
- 9. dns.resolver/dnspython
+9. dnspython
- 10. stem(Tor Network)
+10.stem

  *  Upgrade Python3/Pip3 - Latest
  *  Upgrade all required packages to the Latest Versions - Do this before running Darkelf = Preventative Safety Measures